The Summer Nanny

 • Coordinating with other caregivers or household staff when rotating or overlapping coverage is in place

-• Staying flexible, calm, and solutions-oriented when plans change
+• Staying flexible, calm, and solutions oriented when plans change

 A strong Summer Nanny brings a sense of ease to movement and change - helping children feel secure and parents feel confident, wherever the season leads.
+To learn more about working with a summer nanny, or to begin the placement process, reach out anytime.

-Typical Summer Nanny Schedules.
+Typical Summer Nanny Schedules

 Summer nanny roles are highly adaptable and shaped around each family’s plans, travel, and pace of life.
 Common arrangements include:

-• Seasonal Full-Time: A defined contract covering the summer months (often June through August)
+• Seasonal Full Time: A defined contract covering the summer months (often June through August)

-• Travel-Based Support: Care provided across multiple locations or during extended travel
+• Travel Based Support: Care provided across multiple locations or during extended travel

 • Rotational Summer Coverage: Alternating schedules between two nannies to support travel or long hours

-• Supplemental Care: Additional coverage alongside an existing nanny or caregiver during high-demand periods
+• Supplemental Care: Additional coverage alongside an existing nanny or caregiver during high demand periods

 • Caregiver Relief: Temporary coverage while a primary nanny is on vacation or leave